xraypy/xraylarch/doc/plotting/index.rst

   Figure 3:  Screenshot of the Configuration window for Plots.

-From here you can set the titles, labels, and styles, colors, symbols, and so on for the line traces.
+From here you can set the titles, axis labels, and styles, colors, symbols, labels, and so on for each of the line traces drawn.

 Using TeX-like commands for labels and titles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~